ShijiZ/cs222-fall20-team-10/report/project4.md

   1. Initialize a memory block of size numPages * PAGE_SIZE.

-  2. Iterate through the left table, load the left tuples into the block until the block is full or the left scan is completed.
-After the block is prepared, a separated hash table is built based on the join key.
+  2. In the outer loop, iterate through the left table, load the left tuples into the block until the block is full or the left scan is completed.
+After the block is prepared, a hash table containing <key, value> pairs is built, where a key is an attribute value of the join attribute, and the value is a vector of tupleInfo (containing the block offset and length of a tuple).

-  3. Iterate through the right table and get tuples from the right table.
+  3. In the inner loop, iterate through the right table.
 For every tuple from the right table, probe the hash table and get all the matched left tuples in the memory block and output all these matched (left tuple, right tuple) pairs.
-After the right scan is completed, if the left scan is not completed, reset the right iterator, clear the hash table and go to step ii.
+After the right scan is completed, if the left scan is not completed, reset the right iterator, clear the hash table and construct the second block of the left table by going back to step ii.
 Otherwise, return QE_EOF.

 ### 6. Index Nested Loop Join
 - Describe how your index nested loop join works.

-  1. Iterate through the left table, get one left tuple from the left table and extract the attribute to be joined.
-Call the attribute value compare key.
+  1. In the outer loop, iterate through the left table, get one left tuple from the left table and extract the attribute value (Named compare key) to be joined.

-  2. Iterate through the right table with a index scan iterator, do a equal search based on the compare key to get all the matched right tuples.
+  2. In the inner loop, iterate through the right table with an index scan iterator, do an equal search based on the compare key to get all the matched right tuples.
 Output all these (left tuple, right tuple) pairs.
-If the left scan is not completed, go to step i.
+If the left scan is not completed, go back to step i.
 Otherwise, return QE_EOF.

 ### 7. Grace Hash Join (If you have implemented this feature)